tjanczuk/tomasz.janczuk.org/_posts/2017-04-01-serverless-fax-from-21st-century.md

 ### Conclusion

-In this post we've used [Twillio Fax APIs](https://www.twilio.com/blog/2017/03/twilio-programmable-fax.html) with [Auth0 Webtasks](https://webtask.io) to serverlessly send faxes.
+In this post we've used [Twilio Fax APIs](https://www.twilio.com/blog/2017/03/twilio-programmable-fax.html) with [Auth0 Webtasks](https://webtask.io) to serverlessly send faxes.
 Then we exposed this functionality as a Slack slash command using [Slash Webtasks](https://webtask.io/slack).

 No servers were harmed in this experiment.